0

 • You are welcome to join a book cohort even if you have never heard of “close reading” or are unfamiliar with dialogue spaces.
 All you need is a sense that you crave a space to read with others and explore through discussion.
 Registration is always on a first-come basis.
 All you need to do is show up to the cohort having read the text and be as present as possible.
 We’ll meet you where you are!

-For adult readers, think of us as a reading seminar that holds a strong ethos around community interaction, dialogue practices, and relationships so that the experience invites self-expression and connection in real and long-lasting ways.
+• We are an unaccredited, independent, extracurricular/supplemental training program.
+Think of us as a reading seminar that holds a strong ethos around community interaction, dialogue practices, and relationships so that the experience invites self-expression and connection in real and long-lasting ways.

 • You can explore our current Book Cohort offerings and book your seat directly on our website!
 Once you join, you will receive a link to join our online community in your email confirmation.
 If you’re having any trouble, don’t worry — our administrators track membership and will add you to the online Circle community within 24-48 hours.